armory/documentation/_spinnaker_install_admin_guides/install-on-aks.md

 This document is written with the following workflow in mind:

+* You have login credentials to Azure that allow you to create resources
+* You have an Azure subscription defined where you will install Spinnaker
-* You have a machine (referred to as the `workstation machine` in this document) configured to use the `gcloud` CLI tool and a recent version of `kubectl` tool
+* You have a machine (referred to as the `workstation machine` in this document) configured to use the `az` Azure CLI tool and a recent version of `kubectl` tool
 * You have a machine (referred to as the `Halyard machine` in this document) with the Docker daemon installed, and can run Docker containers on it
 * You can transfer files created on the `workstation machine` to the `Halyard machine` (to a directory mounted on a running Docker container)
 * These two machines can be the same machine